gravnetic/coleforcongress.github.io/index.md

 ---
 layout: feature
 quote: Everyone who wants a job should be able to find one.
 And everyone who works hard should be able to provide for their families.
-That's a strong middle class, and it's what I'm fighting for.
+That's a strong middle class, and it's why I'm running for Congress.
 byline: "<a href='/fresh-start' class='button'>Watch Video</a>"
 ---